 Instructor(s): C. Craik Prerequisite(s): No

 This course examines how to build impactful, scalable life science/healthcare businesses from a science/technology base.
-Guest lectures will be delivered by entrepreneurs, investors and industry experts on topics such as opportunity recognition, business models, intellectual property, clinical/regulatory, reimbursement, sources of capital and investor presentations.
-The final session will be an opportunity to pitch to angel and venture capital investors.
+Guest lectures will be delivered by entrepreneurs, investors and industry experts on topics such as opportunity recognition, business models, intellectual property, clinical/regulatory, reimbursement, capital and investor presentations.
+The final session will be an opportunity to pitch to investors for feedback.
+Enrollment is by application.